ibrahimokdadov/takaramOS/README.md

  * notifications for new unread messages.

 ###todos
-* add encryption to registration and logging in
+* add encryption to registration and logging in*
-* add profiles to accounts
 * add profile image to accounts and navbar
 * add graphs showing new items each day
+* editing profile details

 ###done
 * ~~add edit items~~